boxyhq/website/docs/admin-portal/overview.md

 Our future products (where relevant) will also be available in the Admin Portal.

-To enable the Admin Portal, make sure you deploy the [Jackson as a service](../jackson/deploy/service).
+To enable the Admin Portal, make sure you deploy [Jackson as a service](../jackson/deploy/service).

 ## Authentication Methods